Irving Ben Cooper: Career

 Cooper worked in private practice in New York City, New York, from 1927 to 1938.
 He served as special counsel for the New York City Department of Investigation from 1934 to 1937.
 He was a magistrate for New York City from 1938 to 1939.
-He was a justice of the New York Court of Special Sessions from 1939 to 1960, serving as chief justice from 1951 to 1960.
+He was a justice of the New York Court of Special Sessions from 1939 to 1960, serving as chief justice from 1951 to 1960, when he resigned, citing the mental strain of the job.
 He was a lecturer at the Menninger Foundation from 1960 to 1961.

 Cooper received a recess appointment from President John F. Kennedy on October 5, 1961, to the United States District Court for the Southern District of New York, to a new seat authorized by 75 Stat.
 80. He was nominated to the same position by President Kennedy on January 15, 1962.
+His confirmation was opposed by both the American Bar Association and the New York County Lawyers Association.
+During the hearings, Cooper was described by witnesses, according to Time magazine, as "a temperamental tyrant who threw tantrums on the bench like a baby in a high chair."
+During his testimony at the hearing, Cooper refused to sit down, remaining standing for nearly three hours.

 He was confirmed by the United States Senate on September 20, 1962, and received his commission on September 28, 1962.
 He assumed senior status on February 7, 1972.
 His service terminated on September 17, 1996, due to his death in New York City.